Find A Suboxone Doctor Near You

 Get Help Today

-About Suboxone – What is Buprenorphine?
+About Suboxone – What Is Buprenorphine?

 People commonly use buprenorphine for weeks or months, tapering down slowly.
 This limits withdrawal symptoms, both physical and psychological.
 It helps people focus on their program and therapy to address the root causes of addiction.
 It’s easier to deal with past trauma and co-occurring psychological issues without constant painful withdrawal.
 At least half of those with substance use disorders have a co-occurring mental health condition.

 In 2016, the FDA approved a buprenorphine implant called Probuphine.
-Probuphine works for up to six months and eliminates the need for daily dosing.
+Probuphine works for up to 6 months and eliminates the need for daily dosing.
 It is proving more effective because patients can’t skip doses.
 Skipping doses would let a person use real opioids and get high.
 Probuphine is impossible to abuse, making it even more desirable.

 Local Suboxone Clinics

-Are you looking to find a Suboxone doctor near me?
 Local Suboxone Clinics offer a modern alternative to traditional methadone clinics, which were once popular for heroin addiction treatment.
 In the past, people often replaced heroin with methadone and went to the clinic for a dose that resembled cough syrup.
 Methadone is an opioid, so it prevents withdrawal symptoms and cravings.
 Usually, twice a day, a person would go to a methadone clinic to get their “fix.”
 Today, methadone clinics are ending, replaced by Suboxone clinics and medically assisted therapy.

 At a local Suboxone clinic, you can be clean and sober within 6-18 months.
-Withdrawal is minimal while you attend intensive therapy.
+Withdrawal is minimal while you attend intensive Suboxone therapy.
 You can still go to work and school while receiving comprehensive, evidence-based treatment for addiction.
 If you want to find a Suboxone doctor, call us toll-free 24 hours a day.
 We can help you find an affordable program that fits your needs.
 It may even cost you nothing out-of-pocket.

-Frequently Asked Questions:
+Frequently Asked Questions

 What is Buprenorphine?